One of the most common questions we get is on essiac pronunciation. People want to know how to say this funny looking

-Essiac contains eight herbs: blessed thistle, burdock root, kelp, sheep sorrel, slippery elm bark, red clover, turkish rhubarb root, and watercress.
-The formula is a synergistic one, meaning that the combination of the herbs in specific ratios creates a different result than taking the herbs by themselves.
-The herbs work together in a way that increases the effects they can have.
+Essiac contains eight herbs: blessed thistle, burdock root, kelp, sheep sorrel including the root, slippery elm bark, red clover, turkish rhubarb root, and watercress.
+The formula is a synergistic one, meaning that the combination of the herbs in specific ratios creates a result beyond what you'd get just taking the herbs by themselves.
+The herbs work together in a way that increases the effects.

-Essiac is called a 'tea' because it is brewed, but it isn't taken like you would think of a regular tea.
+Essiac is called a tea because of the fact that it is brewed, but it isn't taken like regular tea.
 It is brewed in a large batch (most typically a gallon) and stored in the fridge.
 The dose is usually just 3 oz. at a time, which is just under 1/2 cup liquid measure.
 It's best not to re-heat the tea once it's made, as you will overprocess it.
 If you cannot drink it cold, you can leave it out for a hour or so to take it at room temperature.

-In some health food stores, you will see essiac being sold under the name 'Flor Essence.'
-The same eight herbs are found in that formula as you'll find in ours.
+In some health food stores, you will see essiac being sold under the brand name "Flor Essence."
+The same eight essiac herbs are found in that formula as you'll find in ours.